 I’ve been a fan of Tim Ferriss ever since I first read The 4-Hour Workweek a few years ago.
 Since then, I’ve been tuning in to his podcast and his YouTube videos on a regular basis and I always look forward to his insightful emails.

-With over 370,000 subscribers to his channel and close to 500 videos, Ferriss’ channel contains a treasure trove of videos for entrepreneurs and marketing professionals alike.
+With over a million subscribers to his channel and 500+ videos, Ferriss’ channel contains a treasure trove of videos for entrepreneurs and marketing professionals alike.

 My 3 Favorite Tim Ferriss Videos